The Bankrate promise

 While these bonus categories won’t apply to every business out there, most can find some value here and earn some bonus points over the course of a year.

-The same rate applies to all purchases of $5,000 or more charged to the card, although a bonus rewards cap of $2,000,000 applies to all bonus spending that earns 1.5X points (1X points earned thereafter).
+A bonus rewards cap of $2,000,000 applies to all bonus spending that earns 1.5X points (1X points earned thereafter).
 Small businesses that make a lot of purchases over $5,000 can really benefit here since every $5,000 in purchases will yield 7,500 Amex Membership Rewards points.

 Flexible rewards program

 Nunez says that, when it comes to redeeming his rewards, he almost always uses his points to book one-way flights for various family members.
-However, he only does this after transferring his points to American Express airline partners, which include options like Air France / Flying Blue and Delta SkyMiles.
+However, he only does this action after transferring his points to American Express airline partners, which include options like Air France / Flying Blue and Delta SkyMiles.

 In addition to letting you redeem points for transfers to Amex airline and hotel partners, the American Express Membership Rewards program offers other redemption options.
 For example, you can redeem points directly for travel purchases through the American Express travel portal, or you can use points for gift cards, merchandise or online shopping.